tymyrddin/data-mitigations/source/docs/data/Shredding-files-and-deleting-data.md

 # Shredding files and deleting data (Linux)

 Even when you erase everything on your hard disk, sometimes it is possible to recover (pieces of) data with forensics software and/or hardware.
 If that data is confidential, delete files and data securely so that no-one will recover them.
-Solid State Drives (SSD) may have introduced dramatic changes to the principles of computer forensics, in particular for [recovering files and partitions](https://tymyrddin.wiki/forensics/recovery) ...
+Solid State Drives (SSD) may have introduced dramatic changes to the principles of computer forensics, in particular for recovering files and partitions.

 When encrypting and compressing files, clear-text versions that existed before you compress/encrypt the file or clear-text copies that are created after you decrypt/decompress it remain on your hard drive.
 There may also be "temp" files left behind.
 Unless you purge — not just delete — those clear-text files.